A background to osteoporosis

 However, when osteoporosis kicks in, the bones are not producing new cells at a fast enough rate to replace those cells that are dying off.
 The thick matrix network that bones normally have gets a lot thinner and the bones become far more vulnerable and susceptible to fractures and breakages.

 There isn’t really a single cause, experts believe that a combination of causes is often to blame for bone loss.
-These causes can include insufficient calcium in your diet, lack of estrogen in women or lack of testosterone in men.
+These causes can include insufficient calcium in your diet, lack of estrogen in women or lack of testosterone in men which now can be treated using these natural testosterone supplements.
 Other factors that can affect the condition include lack of vitamin D, thyroid conditions, and a sedentary lifestyle.

 Poor lifestyle habits such as smoking and too much alcohol can also have an effect.